rusty-raven/bigspring/content/english/about/_index.md

 ##### Simple Interface
-An effective User Interface is easy to maneuver and manipulate.
-A guiding principle of simplicity in design while providing value and meaningful outputs is a cornerstone to this service offering.
-This service keeps the principle of accurate and intuitive user experience as the primary need to be met for users of the service.
+*An effective User Interface.*  Simplicity in design while providing value and meaningful outputs is a cornerstone to this service offering.